MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/migrate-application-settings.md

 ### Check the registry for an application uninstall key

-When many applications are installed (especially those installed using the Microsoft® Windows® Installer technology), an application uninstall key is created under:
+When many applications are installed (especially those installed using the Microsoft Windows Installer technology), an application uninstall key is created under:

 `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall`